batuksk1912/calc-josephus-java/README.md

 # calc-josephus-java

-Postfix and Prefix calculator, Solutions of Josephus algorithm program with Java.
+Postfix and Prefix calculator, solutions of Josephus algorithm program with Java.

+Please execute Test.java on Terminal.